SCIInstitute/ShapeWorks/docs/use-cases/segmentation-based/ellipsoid.md

 ## What is the Use Case?

-The ellipsoid dataset comprises of axis-aligned ellipsoids with varying radii along all three axes.
+The ellipsoid dataset comprises of axis-aligned ellipsoids with varying radii along all the x-axis.
 This example is a stepping stone for the user to get familiar with the workflow of ShapeWorks.

 The `ellipsoid.py` use case represents the standard use version of a shape modeling workflow using ShapeWorks.